 - Take training seriously.
 Much like the dynamic stretching techniques above, a training regimen will prepare you to not only handle the rigors of physical competition, but also reduce your chance of getting injured.
 A combination routine of strength training (free weights, body weight resistance exercises, etc.), cardio workouts and high-intensity interval training (HIIT) will help you perform to the best of your ability, and also get you through the upcoming season injury-free.
 Quick note on HIIT workouts: sprint exercises and brief, intense weightlifting are perfect for getting your metabolic rate “ramped up” anywhere from 10 to 30 times your normal capacity.
 This is a great way to prepare for practically any sport or activity.

 - Get a sports physical.
 You’re probably required to anyway, but it never hurts to get an honest assessment of your physical ability well in advance of your first practice or game.
 Plus, your chance of sudden cardiac arrest decreases with a thorough sports physical.
 The American Heart Association (AHA) recommends that physicians should examine a patient’s family history to determine overall cardio fitness, given the recent spate of sudden heart attacks among young athletes.
-Urgent Care Extra’s multi-point, comprehensive sports physical considers vital signs and family medical history as crucial components of an athlete’s fitness capacity.
+Banner Urgent Care’s multi-point, comprehensive sports physical considers vital signs and family medical history as crucial components of an athlete’s fitness capacity.